Scholarly Collaborators

 Co-editor: "Appendix," As I Lay Dying, "Elly," Go Down, Moses, Intruder in the Dust, "Pantaloon in Black."
 Additional editing: As I Lay Dying, "Barn Burning," "Beyond," "Gold Is Not Always," "Pantaloon in Black," "Red Leaves," "The Tall Men," "That Will Be Fine," "Two Soldiers," "Wash."
 Author: "DY When You Only Know One Faulkner Story," "Grounding 'Pantaloon in Black' in Faulkner Country," and "Using Digital Yoknapatawpha to Compare Interpretive Lenses for As I Lay Dying."

-Stephen Railton, Emeritus Professor of English at the University of Virginia, is the creator and director of Digital Yoknapatawpha.
+Stephen Railton, Emeritus Professor of English at the University of Virginia, is the creator of Digital Yoknapatawpha, and directed the project from 2011-2023.
 Since the mid-1990s most of his time has been spent in virtual reality, exploring how electronic technology can help scholars, teachers and students appreciate the story of American literature and culture in new ways.
-Among the other major online resources he has created are Mark Twain in His Times, Uncle Tom's Cabin & American Culture, and Faulkner at Virginia.
-In addition to the Yoknapatawpha fictions he has helped edit (listed below), he is the author of most of the ancillary materials and exhibits in DY – Manuscripts Etc., Audio Clips, Genealogies and so on. [updated January 2023]
+Among the other major online resources, he has created are Mark Twain in His Times, Uncle Tom's Cabin & American Culture, and Faulkner at Virginia.
+In addition to the Yoknapatawpha fictions he has helped edit (listed below), he is the author of most of the ancillary materials and exhibits in DY – Manuscripts Etc., Audio Clips, Genealogies and so on. [updated September 2024.]

 DY collaborator: 2011-present